AllStarLink/ASL3-Manual/docs/adv-topics/privatenodes.md

 For example, if you have a private node 1999 connected to your public node 29999, and you proceed to connect 29999 with some other system like 2135 that also has someone connected that has a private node 1999 connected, it will be refused. ***This has been the source of many hairs being pulled out when folks do not realize why they can not connect.***

-Of course, there is a more modern solution to fix this issue, using an Node Number Extensions with an assigned Node Number.
-NNX will create a extra digit on your existing node number, thereby making it 10 'potential' nodes, each unique and network connectable, or not.
-So, your assigned node 2000 would then expand to 20000-20009, giving you ten node numbers in your account to assign to your node devices.
-It would be wise to consider enabling NNX when you register, to allow for this flexibility "down the road" when you suddenly want to add a whole bunch more nodes after you realize the power and flexibility of ASL.

-By using NNX, you can have a unique node number that can be set-up and not registered to the ASL network, thereby making it a private node (just comment out the appropriate registration line in `rpt_http_registrations.conf`).

-And of course, you could later change that to a public node just by un-commenting the registration line and reviewing your settings to be sure they are public friendly.
+Of course, there is a more modern solution to fix this issue, using a Node Number Extension with an assigned public Node Number.
+In this case, you would have a unique node number that can be set-up and just not registered to the ASL network (just comment out the appropriate registration line in `rpt_http_registrations.conf`).
+You could later change that to a public node just by un-commenting the registration line and reviewing your settings to be sure they are public friendly.

 ## Node Setup
 The easiest way to create a private node is to use the [ASL3 Menu](../user-guide/menu.md) and use `Node Settings` to create a new node.